fmarcorius/templates/License/Patent-Policy-International-Mode.md

 ## Patent Policy Option 2:  International Mode.

-   For materials other than source code developed by the Working Group , the Approved Deliverable is subject to then current terms of the Common Patent Policy for ITU-T/ITU-R/ISO/IEC, the Guidelines for Implementing the Common Patent Policy for ITU-T/ITU-R/ISO/IEC (including the Common Guidelines and Specific Provisions for ISO and IEC only), and Patent Statement and Licensing Declaration Form, which are available at https://www.iso.org/iso-standards-and-patents.html.
+   For materials other than source code developed by the Working Group, the Approved Deliverable is subject to then current terms of the Common Patent Policy for ITU-T/ITU-R/ISO/IEC, the Guidelines for Implementing the Common Patent Policy for ITU-T/ITU-R/ISO/IEC (including the Common Guidelines and Specific Provisions for ISO and IEC only), and Patent Statement and Licensing Declaration Form, which are available at https://www.iso.org/iso-standards-and-patents.html.